 In general, in Canada, if your credit card account consists of balances with different interest rates, such as purchases at the standard interest rate and cash advances at an introductory or promotional interest rate (e.g., a special lower rate balance transfer or a temporary lower rate on all cash advances), any payment that exceeds the minimum payment due will be allocated to those balances in a proportionate manner.

 Your payment will not be applied to the balance of your choice, such as the balance with the highest interest rate.
 For example, if your balance from purchases at the standard rate is $700 and you have a balance from a cash advance of $300 at a 0% promotional interest rate, proportionate allocation means that 70% of your payment will be allocated to your purchase balance and 30% will be allocated to your cash advance balance.

 Of course, you would rather 100% of your payment be applied against the balance with the higher interest rate, so that the balance declines faster, paying less interest, costing you less.

-The more low interest balance you put on the card, the longer the high interest balance lasts!
-It’s counter intuitive, but it works.
+The more low interest balance you put on the card, the longer the high interest balance lasts.
+It’s counter intuitive, but that’s how it works.
 The good news is, it’s really easy to avoid.

-So how can you regain control of your payments so that you pay down your highest interest balance first?
-The answer is actually pretty simple.
-Use one card for balance transfers only, and another card for purchases only.
+How can you regain control of your payments and pay down your highest-interest balance first?
+The answer is actually pretty simple: Use one card for balance transfers only, and another low interest credit card for purchases only.
+(See our list of the Best Low Interest Credit Cards for some card options.)
 You then determine how much of one balance you want to pay down versus the other, allocating the payments to each card yourself.